-Applicants seeking commission grant support must complete a Commission Grant application form.
+Applicants – either writers, or publishers applying on behalf of writers – seeking commission grant support must complete a Commission Grant application form.
 Download an application form here or contact the Gaelic Books Council to request a copy.
 The application form is available in Scottish Gaelic and English versions, and in Word or PDF format.
 Applications must be submitted at least six weeks prior to the next Grants Committee meeting to enable them to be processed.

 In addition to a completed application form, all applicants must supply the following: